Rooted in Abundance

-Our stewardship theme at St. James for 2024 is Rooted In Abundance.
-Between now and Commitment Sunday, Oct.
-29, we will be reflecting on all the ways God has truly blessed our parish abundantly.
-You will hear truly good news stories—gospel stories—about the ways God is working at St. James and in parishioners' lives.
+Our stewardship theme at St. James for 2024 is Rooted in Abundance.
+We have been reflecting on all the ways God has truly blessed our parish abundantly.
+You will hear truly good news stories—gospel stories—about the ways God is working at St. James and in parishioners’ lives.

-At any time, you can find out how to get more deeply involved at St. James, and you can make your 2o23 financial commitment to St. James in one of three ways— by pledging online by clicking here or by downloading our 2024 Commitment Card, printing and returning it to the St. James Office, or by picking up a card at the parish office.
+At any time, you can find out how to get more deeply involved at St. James, and you can make your 2o23 financial commitment to St. James in one of three ways: by pledging online, or by downloading our 2024 Commitment Card, printing and returning it to the St. James Office, or by picking up a card at the parish office.

 Stewardship isn’t just about money, of course.
 It begins with God’s first instruction to humankind in the opening chapter of Genesis—for us to be stewards of all creation.
 God has entrusted each of us with gifts to steward, gifts that are meant to be used to benefit others and the community of God.
 All we have—our time, energy, creativity, financial resources, and our life itself—is an abundant gift from God and God has entrusted us with all these things.